-Since 1997, CMHC has been located in the Student Services Building that also houses, among others, University Health Services, the Dean of Students Office, Legal Services for Students, the Office of the Student Ombudsperson, and Student Financial Services.
-We occupy the entire top floor of this six-story structure with an area in excess of 17,000 square feet.
+Since 1997, CMHC has been located in the Student Services Building that also houses, among others, University Health Services, where we occupy the entire top floor of this six-story structure with an area in excess of 17,000 square feet.

-Our space was designed specifically for the Center and includes 40 counselor offices, five group therapy rooms (one with one-way observation mirrors and one with video recording capabilities), and two conference rooms.
+The space was designed specifically for CMHC and includes 40 counselor offices, five group therapy rooms (one with one-way observation mirrors and one with video recording capabilities), and two conference rooms.
 Each intern is assigned her/his/their own office with audio/video recording and playback capabilities.
-In addition, each office is equipped with a computer that allows access to both our Electronic Health Records system as well as internet and e-mail.

-Multidisciplinary Focus.
-As a multidisciplinary mental health agency, our mission is to provide a diverse student body with high quality services that promote their ability to develop academic competence, emotional stability, healthy relationships, life-long learning styles, and effective decision-making skills.
+As a multidisciplinary mental health agency, our mission is to provide the UT student body with high quality services that promote their ability to develop academic competence, emotional stability, healthy relationships, life-long learning styles, and effective decision-making skills.
 Since students enter university with varying capabilities and sociocultural backgrounds, we plan our interventions to meet the unique needs of individuals, while also attending to the concerns of specific populations.
 Taking a community mental health and life-span developmental perspective, we strive to provide primary, secondary and tertiary prevention/intervention services for the well-being of the student body.

-CMHC's Services.
-CMHC provides a wide range of mental health services to U.T. students through direct services such as individual, group, and crisis counseling; psychiatric services; structured and process-oriented group programs and workshops; and a 24-hour Crisis Line.
-In addition, preventive and developmental services are provided through campus programming and a variety of workshops presented to students.
+CMHC provides a wide range of mental health services to UT students through direct services such as individual, group, and crisis counseling; psychiatric services; structured and process-oriented group programs and workshops; and a 24-hour Crisis Line.
+In addition, CMHC has a number of prevention and outreach programs to support students’ mental well-being and partners closely with the Longhorn Wellness Center.
 CMHC also actively participates in the training and supervision of a multidisciplinary group of trainees.

-CMHC's Services to the Profession.
 CMHC conducts research activities in the mental health field as part of a commitment to the practitioner/scholar model and to increase the knowledge base for mental health services for the college population.
-These activities include participation in the Research Consortium of Counseling and Psychological Services in Higher Education, of which CMHC was a founder, as well as more specialized projects that represent the diverse interests and energies of our staff and interns.
+These activities include participation in the Research Consortium of Counseling and Psychological Services in Higher Education, of which CMHC was a founder, as well as more specialized projects that represent the wide variety of interests and energies of our staff and interns.
 CMHC also manages the national "Clearinghouse for Structured/Thematic Groups & Innovative Programs," which provides copies of guidelines and manuals either free or at low cost to assist professionals in conducting groups and workshops.